open-risk/correlationMatrix/description.rst

 Architecture
 ------------

-* transitioMatrix supports file input/output in json and csv formats
+* correlationMatrix supports file input/output in json and csv formats
-* it has a powerful API for handling event data (based on pandas)
 * provides intuitive objects for handling correlation matrices individually and as sets (based on numpy)
 * supports visualization using matplotlib

 Links to other open source software
 -----------------------------------

-- Duration based estimators are similar to etm, an R package for estimating empirical correlation matrices
-- There is some overlap with lower dimensionality (survival) models like lifelines
+- correlationMatrix makes use of lower level methods available in numpy, scipy and statsmodels
+- There is a sister project for estimating transition rates transionMatrix

 Installation
 =======================